victorarias/klarna-sql-101/README.md

 FROM dinosaurs;
 ```

-Now lets say that you want to **count** those dinosaurs but per continent, so you know how many of them are from each continent.
+Now lets say that you want to **count** those dinosaurs but per continent, so you know how many of them are on each continent.
 Now armed with the COUNT function you just need to add the GROUP BY clause.
 Here is an example of how to do that:

 ```sql
 SELECT countries.continent, COUNT(*)